dune3d/dune3d/README.md

 This should work on any reasonably up-to-date Linux distro, various BSDs and Windows using MSYS2.

+See [the CI configuration](.github/workflows/all.yml) for the exact package names for debian-based distros and Arch Linux.

 ## How to use

 Similar to Horizon EDA, all tools and actions are available from the spacebar menu.